The Unlimited Benefits of Having Social Awareness at Work

 • Find a social setting such as a coffee shop, mall, museum, etc. Ideally, you want to select a location where you won’t be interrupted during your time there.

-• Locate a comfortable spot and sit down and view your surroundings.
+• Locate a comfortable spot, sit down and view your surroundings.

 • Watch those around you and listen to their conversations.

-• After taking some time to focus on social interactions, you will become curious about the people you observe.
+• After focusing on social interactions, you will become curious about the people you observe.

-Here's the thing—no matter what your role is at work, if you invest time to get to know those around you, it will significantly enhance your relationships and social awareness.
-Here’s more on how social awareness can improve your relationships.
+Here's the thing—no matter your role at work, investing time to get to know those around you will significantly enhance your relationships and social awareness.
+Here's more on how social awareness can improve your relationships.

 When you focus on others and learn about them, you'll be surprised by how that information will positively impact your work and relationships.
-Increasing your social awareness will have a significant impact on your life!
-In fact, the benefits of social awareness are limitless at work and in your personal life.
-If you would like to improve your social awareness, a key component of emotional intelligence, consider taking a self-assessment to provide a personal analysis of your perception of your behaviour.
+The benefits of social awareness are limitless at work and in your personal life.
+If you want to improve your social awareness, a key component of emotional intelligence, consider taking a self-assessment to provide a personal analysis of your perception of your behaviour.

 More Motivational Reads Here »